mbarriolifull/CPCSystem/README.md

 #### State Pattern for a campaign state

-Even though the different states of the campaign (Active, Paused, Finished) don't do anything at the time of performing some actions (ex: When in Paused stated, if the campaing performs a pause() it executes nothing) I decided it'll be a good idea to do it that way since the program could escalate with more states or the existing states could slightly change in its behaviour.
+Even though the different states of the campaign (Active, Paused, Finished) don't do anything at the time of performing some actions (ex: When in Paused stated, if the campaing performs a pause() or a charge() it executes nothing) I decided it'll be a good idea to do it that way since the program could escalate with more states or the existing states could slightly change in its behaviour.